HugoByte/DIVE/README.md

 kurtosis run . '{"links":{"src":" ","dst":" "}, "bridge":"true"}' --enclave <enclave_name>
 ```

-- If we want to tear down the [encalve](https://docs.kurtosis.com/concepts-reference/enclaves/) and any of their artifacts, by running `kurtosis clean -a`
+- By running `kurtosis clean -a` , we can tear down the [encalve](https://docs.kurtosis.com/concepts-reference/enclaves/) and any of their artifacts.

 Example.